Car Accident Lawyer Trenton

 At Greg Prosmushkin, P.C., our attorneys and staff have specialized knowledge and over 20 years of true claims experience in handling cases where the person who caused the Accident was an uninsured motorist, and ones where the person at fault did not have enough insurance (underinsured motorist).
 These types of cases usually involve:

 - Persons who were not authorized to operate the at fault motor vehicle.

 - Persons who were operating a vehicle without insurance coverage.

 - Persons who were operating a vehicle with too little insurance coverage.

 - Passengers of vehicles where there was no insurance coverage.

 - Persons who were operating a stolen vehicle.

 - Persons who are at fault, but ran from the scene without identification.

-Remember, in New Jersey, underinsured motorist coverage is “gap” coverage.
+Remember, in New Jersey, under-insured motorist coverage is “gap” coverage.
 In other words, if the at fault driver is only insured for $15,000.00 per accident, and you have $25,000.00 in underinsured motorist coverage, you are only entitled to $10,000.00 of additional coverage.
-That is why it is important to insure yourself correctly.
+This is why it is important to insure yourself correctly.
 Visit us for free to make sure you are covered correctly.